ibmresilient/resilient-community-apps/fn_google_cloud_dlp/README.md

 Application Default Credentials:
 Application Default Credentials are the prefered way to authenticate when using a client library to interface with Google Cloud.

-Services using ADC look for credentials within a GOOGLE_APPLICATION_CREDENTIALS environment variable.
+Services using ADC look for credentials within a `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 Unless you specifically want to have ADC use other credentials (for example, user credentials), set this environment variable to point to your service account key file.
-It is recommended to create a new service or user account with the `DLP.User` permission in the IAM tab.
-You will then be given a keyfile which you can set as the GOOGLE_APPLICATION_CREDENTIALS bash value which will be the absolute path to your Keyfile.
+It is required to create a new service or user account with the `DLP User` permission in the service accounts tab.
+You will then be given a keyfile which you can set as the `GOOGLE_APPLICATION_CREDENTIALS` bash value which will be the absolute path to your Keyfile.
 To use in App Host, create a new file in the "Configuration" tab.
 Name the file "service_account_key.json" and have the path be "/var/rescircuits".
-Paste in the contents of your GOOGLE_APPLICATION_CREDENTIALS bash value here.
+Paste in the contents of your `GOOGLE_APPLICATION_CREDENTIALS` bash value here.

 ### Proxy Server
-The app **does/does not** support a proxy server.
+The app does support a proxy server.

 ### Python Environment
 Both Python 2.7 and Python 3.6 are supported.